-We reviewed the payroll records of the Village as of December 31, 2008.
-We reviewed the council minutes, ordinances, resolutions, and had a discussion with the Fiscal Officer to determine the employees of the Village, pay rates, frequency of payroll, and whether any extensions for the payment of payroll existed.
-We reviewed the cash journal and cancelled checks to determine whether Village employees had been paid within the time specified by Sections 118.03(A)(2)(a) and (b) of the Ohio Revised Code.
+We reviewed the payroll records of the Village as of January 31, 2013, and we had a discussion with the Fiscal Officer to determine the employees of the Village, pay rates, frequency of payroll, and whether any extensions for the payment of payroll existed.
+We reviewed the cash journal and cancelled checks to determine whether Village employees had been paid within the time specified by Section 118.03(A)(2) of the Ohio Revised Code.
+We determined there was cash in the bank and sufficient fund balances to cover payroll.

-Conclusion: A fiscal emergency condition does not exist under Section 118.03(A)(2) of the Ohio Revised Code as of January 31, 2009.
+Conclusion: A fiscal emergency condition does not exist under Section 118.03(A)(2) of the Ohio Revised Code as of January 31, 2013.
 All employees have been paid in amounts and at the times required by Village ordinance.